99 years, 999 years, and Freehold: Defining the terms

 This question is not easy to answer, as it is difficult to isolate individual causes of property value.
 For example, a unit with 70 years left on its lease, but is located in the Central Business District (CBD), will probably still be be worth more than a freehold unit on the outskirts of Punggol.
 Likewise, if a freehold property is situated closer to a MRT station, it can be hard to tell how much of the higher valuation is due its freehold nature, and how much is related to its accessibility.

-So it should come as no surprise that, for the past two to three decades, analysts and investors have been arguing about the price effects of leasehold versus freehold.
+It should come as no surprise that, for the past two to three decades, analysts and investors have been arguing about the price effects of leasehold versus freehold.
 There are a few common conclusions that we can arrive at however:

 - Price differences occur at the 78 and 30 year mark